Supplemental Nutrition Assistance Program

 The Supplemental Nutrition Assistance Program (SNAP), formerly and colloquially still known as the Food Stamp Program, or simply food stamps, is a United States federal government program that provides food-purchasing assistance for low- and no-income persons to help them maintain adequate nutrition and health.
-It is a federal aid program administered by the U.S. Department of Agriculture (USDA) under the Food and Nutrition Service (FNS), though benefits are distributed by specific departments of U.S. states (e.g., the Division of Social Services, the Department of Health and Human Services, etc.).
+It is a federal aid program administered by the U.S. Department of Agriculture (USDA) under the Food and Nutrition Administration (FNA), though benefits are distributed by specific departments of U.S. states (e.g., the Division of Social Services, the Department of Health and Human Services, etc.).

-In 2018, SNAP benefits supplied roughly 40 million Americans, at an expenditure of $57.1 billion.
+In fiscal year 2025, SNAP served an average of about 42.4 million people per month.
+Benefits totaled about $95.8 billion and were included in approximately $102.6 billion in total program costs.
 In 2017, approximately 9.2% of American households obtained SNAP benefits at some point, with approximately 16.7% of all children living in households with SNAP benefits.
 Beneficiaries and costs increased sharply with the Great Recession, peaked in 2013 and declined to 2017 as the economy recovered.
 It is the largest nutrition program of the 15 administered by FNS and is a key component of the social safety net for low-income Americans.
+SNAP fraud is rare.